Plainfield Community School Corporation considers the safety of our students and staff its top priority.

 Students and staff take part in monthly safety drills, covering areas such as fire, weather and threats.
 These drills ensure that students are well-prepared for a variety of scenarios.

 In 2020 we created a video to show parents the process for reunification, should it ever be necessary.
 This includes the security steps involved in exchanging custody of students from the school to their family.
+Our reunification plans are constantly evolving for the benefit of our students.

 In the event of a school emergency of any sort, please remember these three key points.